Skip to product information

 Seeds

 Lavender is an ancient perennial tea, incense, fragrance and medicinal plant that originated in Persia, today's Iran.
-Thousands of years ago the herb was used by the ancient Egyptians in their religious ceremonies, today it is mainly used in cosmetics and as a fragrance.
-It grows wild as a low shrub on stony coastal regions of the Mediterranean.
-The Romans used to use the herb from Provence to wash bodies and clothes.
-This species produces a particularly large amount of rich oil and produces beautiful blue-violet flowers that exude the typical lavender scent and are frequently visited by insects.
-This species is edible and has a calming effect as a tea.
+Thousands of years ago, the herb was used by the ancient Egyptians for their religious ceremonies; today it is mainly used in cosmetics and as a fragrance.
+It grows wild as a low shrub in rocky coastal regions of the Mediterranean.
+The Romans used to use the herb of Provence to wash bodies and clothes.
+This species develops a particularly rich oil and forms beautiful blue-violet flowers that give off the typical lavender scent and are visited by many insects.
+This species is edible and has a calming effect when taken as a tea.

 General information